zedlopez/ifm/Examples/Variety.md

 Location: More on adapting verbs
 RecipeLocation: Varying What Is Written
 Index: Describing action outcomes using a random choice of verb
-Description: Suppose we want all of our action responses to display some randomized variety.
+Description: Suppose we want all of our action responses to display some randomised variety.
 We could do this by laboriously rewriting all of the response texts, but this example demonstrates an alternative.
 For: Z-Machine